 Although the lack of thorns is a boon to the gardener, an interesting side note is that the thorned varieties were once called Confederate pin trees since the thorns were used to pin Civil War uniforms together.

 How to Grow a Skyline Locust

-Skyline locusts prefer rich, moist, well-draining soil in full sun, at least 6 full hours of direct sun.
-They are tolerant of not only a wide array of soil types but also of wind, heat, drought and salinity.
-Because of this adaptability, Skyline locusts are often selected for median strip planting, highway plantings, and sidewalk cutouts.
+Skyline locusts prefer rich, moist, well-draining soil in full sun, which is at least six full hours of direct sun.
+They are tolerant of not only a wide array of soil types, but also of wind, heat, drought, and salinity.
+Due to this adaptability, Skyline locusts are often selected for median strip planting, highway plantings, and sidewalk cutouts.

 There is little to no need for special Skyline honey locust care.
 The tree is so adaptable and tolerant and easy to grow once established that it basically maintains itself.
-In fact, areas suffering from urban air pollution, poor drainage, compact soil and/or drought are actually perfect areas for growing Skyline honey locusts within USDA zones 3-9.
+In fact, areas suffering from urban air pollution, poor drainage, compact soil, and/or drought are actually perfect areas for growing Skyline honey locusts within USDA zones 3 through 9.